thoughtbot/dotfiles/README.md

 Install:

-    rcup -d dotfiles -x README.md
+    rcup -d dotfiles -x README.md -x LICENSE

 This will create symlinks for config files in your home directory.
+The `-x` options, which exclude the `README.md` and `LICENSE` files, are needed during installation but can be skipped once the `.rcrc` configuration file is symlinked in.

-You can safely run `rcup` multiple times to update.
+You can safely run `rcup` multiple times to update:

+    rcup

 Make your own customizations
 ----------------------------